roshankathawate/ray-on-vcf/README.md

-# VMRay
+# RayOnVCF

 This document outlines the user workflow for deploying Ray on VCF.

-VMRay caters to three different personas:
+RayOnVCF caters to three different personas:

 - **VI Admin**: Creates a deployment namespace for DevOps users.
 - **DevOps User**: Deploys Ray clusters within the created namespace.